eurlex: Retrieve data on European Union law in R

 delegated directives, which might not be desirable, depending on your

 needs.
-You can filter results by type
+You can filter results by type to make the necessary

 adjustments.
 The queries are expansive by default in the spirit of